paillave/Etl.Net/documentation/docs/tutorials/4_customOperator.md

 }
 ```

 This operator makes a simple action without actually modifying the stream it self.
-The problem is that if we give a sorted/single/keyed stream on the input, we get a stream that is not marked as is anymore.
-For this we must permit to have a strongly typed stream on t he input, ensuring it is still a stream of strings.
+The problem is that if we give a sorted/single/keyed stream on the input, we get a stream that is not marked as it anymore.
+For this we must permit to have a strongly typed stream on the input, ensuring it is still a stream of strings.
 Then we must have the output stream that is the same type of stream than the input one.
 The method `CreateMatchingStream` takes an observable to make a stream out of it that will match the given stream.

 ```cs title="CustomStreamNode.cs" {7,9,11,13,16,17,21,22}
 using System;